-The rest of the family arrived a little before noon on Christmas day.
+The rest of the clan arrived a little before noon on Christmas day.
 I asked Shakti what we could do for half a day, and he offered to drive us all to Wandoor beach.
 This is right across the island on the west coast, about an hour and a half’s drive away.
 I’d read that glass bottomed boats left for Jolly Buoy island from here.
 Senthil said that it is a nice place for a swim.

 It is.
 There is a part surrounded by a net where it is safe to swim.
 The beach is not very long, but it wasn’t very crowded either.
 In my mind our holiday was divided into two parts: the first part was birding, and it was over.
 The second part was swimming and it was beginning.
 My nieces are good swimmers, but they stayed in waist deep water until I splashed one of them.
 Then they went for a long swim.

 The water is neck deep at the furthest point of the net.
 There are some life guards on the beach, but they don’t have much to do, since most people stick to waist deep water.
 My nieces swam along the net, and the two of them made up about half the number of people who were swimming so far out.
 The life guards declared the beach closed a little before sunset.
 We found only one changing room with a shower, so we left the shower for later.

 There were a few shops with tea and snacks.
 We sat there with the munchies and hot tea watching the sun go down.
 It was a nice beginning to the second part of our holiday.